Mimicking states with limited resources: passing quantum quiz via global control

-Next we assume that there is a limited resource- ``black-box'' device which can compare the candidate with target systems, and output values of the similarity~(\ref{general_fidelity}).
+Next we assume that there is a limited resource- ``blackbox'' device which can compare the candidate and the target systems, and output values of the similarity~(\ref{general_fidelity}).
 The task is to implement some unitary operation~$U$ to candidate system in order to have $F(\ket{\psi_0^{[t]}}, U\ket{\psi_0^{[c]}})>F(\ket{\psi_0^{[t]}}, \ket{\psi_0^{[c]}})$ with choosing~$U$ in the most optimal way to have

 where $U^{\prime}$ belongs to a family of allowed for implementation unitary transformations.
 We assume that $U = U_{M}U_{M-1}\dots U_{1}$.
-This means, that it is possible to apply $M$ different unitary operations, and after applying each of them we use the black-box in order to estimate the current value of similarity~(\ref{general_fidelity}) which can be used to choose the next unitary operation.
+This means, that it is possible to apply $M$ different unitary operations, and after applying each of them we use the blackbox in order to estimate the current value of similarity~(\ref{general_fidelity}) which can be used to choose the next unitary operation.
 We assume all these unitary operators $U_{j}$ ($j=1,2,\dots M$) are generated by special-types of Hamiltonians with fixed or limited evolution time or energy.
-In analogy with ``quantum quiz'', we allow to reexaminate~$M$ times, and our goal is to increase similarity~(\ref{general_fidelity}) as much as possible with $M$ being as less as possible.
+In analogy with ``quantum quiz'', we allow to reexaminate~$M$ times, and our goal is to increase similarity~(\ref{general_fidelity}) as much as possible with $M$ being as less as possible (see Introduction).

-The definition~(\ref{general_fidelity}) can be considered as a final grade of ``quantum quiz'' consisting of~$2S(N,2)$ questions, where each ``question'' is related to a certain part of complex quantum system.
+The definition~(\ref{general_fidelity}) can be considered as the final grade of ``quantum quiz'' consisting of~$2S(N,2)$ ``questions'', where each ``question'' is related to a certain part of complex quantum system.
 Similar kind of measure which involves density matrices of parts of quantum system has been presented earlier in Ref. \cite{Scott2004} to analyze entanglement properties.
-In the next section we present and consider in detail an example of the problem described above.
+In the next section we present and consider in detail a realization of the problem described above.